Step 1: Find the least common denominator

 Step 3: Simplify the equation

-Simplify both sides of the equation and make we’re only working with whole numbers.
+Simplify both sides of the equation and make sure we’re only working with whole numbers.

 Step 4: Simplify until there's one term on both sides